-Legal Progress is the legal policy program at the Center for American Progress.
+Legal Progress is the legal policy program at American Progress.
 No matter the issue, the judiciary will continue to play an increasingly important role in the lives of hardworking Americans, as well as in the success of the progressive legislative agenda.
 Through legal and policy analysis, communications and public education, and convening key stakeholders, Legal Progress helps push the American legal system in a more progressive direction and educate the public about the courts’ effect on the issues they care about most.

-Legal Progress has dramatically increased the national and state coverage of the federal judicial vacancy crisis, the corporate influence on the judiciary, and the difference between a conservative and progressive judicial philosophy.
-There has been a significant increase in the number of federal judges confirmed to the bench—even in the face of unprecedented obstruction by some members of the U.S. Senate—and Legal Progress has catalyzed the progressive community and elected officials to begin speaking about judges, courts, and the law in a coherent and consistent manner.
+Legal Progress has dramatically increased the national and state coverage of the federal judicial nominees, the corporate influence on the judiciary, and the difference between conservative and progressive judicial philosophies.
+The president has the potential to appoint a record number of federal judges, and Legal Progress has catalyzed the progressive community and elected officials to begin speaking about the need for judges who will protect individual rights and, when necessary, serve as an independence check on the executive branch.

-Legal Progress is also conducting a long-term grassroots campaign to integrate the importance of the courts into the work of progressive communities in Colorado, Florida, Iowa, Nevada, North Carolina, and Texas.
+Legal Progress is also conducting a long-term grassroots campaign to integrate the importance of the courts into the work of progressive communities in Colorado, Florida, Iowa, Nevada, New Hampshire, North Carolina, Ohio, Pennsylvania, Texas, and Wisconsin.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.